Estimated reading time: 11 minutes

 - Be the liaison between sales and marketing.

-- Educate sales reps on the organization’s products and services.
+- Educate account executives and other sales reps on the organization’s products and services.

 - Teaching best-practice sales techniques and closing skill gaps through both onboarding and ongoing training